 When it comes to inbound documents, EDI Studio provides a resource to verify them.
 EDI Studio provides staging journals to validate inbound sales orders, purchase order confirmations, inventory orders, and transfer orders.

 I hope these simple explanations help you manage communications and trading relationships in your Microsoft Dynamics 365 environment.
-If you have questions or want to learn more about Connectivity Studio or EDI Studio, send me a note at email@example.com.
+If you have questions or want to learn more about Connectivity Studio or EDI Studio, send us a note.